 The Miracle on South 13th Street is lit daily from 5pm to Midnight from the Saturday after Thanksgiving through New Year’s Day.
 More information can be found on the block’s Facebook page.

 Looking for more holiday things to do in Philadelphia?
-Check out the Christmas Markets in Philly, our tips for the Mummers Parade, our suggestions for spending New Year’s Eve in Philly, and the Mummers Museum.
+Check out the Christmas Markets in Philly, the Byers’ Carolers Museum, our tips for the Mummers Parade, our suggestions for spending New Year’s Eve in Philly, and LumiNature at the Philly Zoo.